Hey there. My name is Dash and I am a UX Architect.

 I create harmony between businessproductand people.

-Although I might sometimes refer to myself as a tennis burnout, table tennis enthusiast, or wildly passionate entrepreneur always talking about a potential startup idea, more often than not I identify as a User Experience Architect, deeply analyzing the world around me and designing solutions to problems that I uncover.
+Although I might sometimes refer to myself as a tennis burnout, table tennis pro, or wildly passionate entrepreneur always talking about a potential startup idea, more often than not I identify as a User Experience Architect, deeply analyzing the world around me and designing solutions to problems that I uncover.

 I believe that curiosity is the most productive feeling one can have – and it is that philosophy that allows me to be perpetually fascinated with analyzing human behavior and creating experiences that demonstrate a deeper understanding of people.